mbanting/metalsmith-prismic/README.md

 ```

 ##### Generating a Collection of Files
-Very often you'll need to generate a collection of files from a collection of documents, such as blog posts.
+You'll often need to generate a collection of files from a collection of documents, such as blog posts.
 This can be achieved with the `collection` property designating that data binding to generate one file for every document in the query's result.
 ```yaml
 ---
 template: blog-post.hbt